ARTICLES

 A New Packaging

 A few years ago, Decorum also started to offer cut flowers.
-They re-designed the look and feel of the brand a couple of years ago to what it is now; a very recognizable brand with the right packaging to show buyers of the Decorum plants and flowers, that it's always a safe and good choice when you want to be sure about sourcing the best quality.
+They re-designed the look and feel of the brand a couple of years ago to what it is now; a very recognizable brand with the right packaging to show buyers of Decorum plants and flowers, that it's always a safe and better choice when you want to be sure about sourcing the best quality.

 Decorum Today